 Jimmy Carter's 100th birthday

-On October 1st, 2024, James Earl Carter, Jr., known as Jimmy Carter, the 39th President of the United States, will turn 100-years-old.
+On October 1st, 2024, James Earl Carter, Jr., known as Jimmy Carter, the 39th president of the United States, will turn 100-years-old.

-From his time as Governor of Georgia, through his Presidential term and later life, we look back at Carter’s career, through the camera lens of The Associated Press.
+From his time as governor of Georgia, through his presidential term and later life, we look back at Carter’s career, through the camera lens of The Associated Press.

 Georgia State Sen. Jimmy Carter hugs his wife, Rosalynn, at his Atlanta campaign headquarters Sept.
 15, 1966, after making a strong showing in the primary election, Sept 14, 1966, in the race for the Democratic nomination for Governor of Georgia.
 (AP Photo)